Alison-brie/self-supervised-anatomical-embedding-v2/README.md

 - For the original SAM model, use:
 ```
-# assume all input image are in torchio "LPS+" direction which equals to "RAI" orientation in ITK-Snap.
+# assume all input images are in torchio "LPS+" direction which equals to "RAI" orientation in ITK-Snap.
 tools/demo.py
 ```
 - For UAE-S, use: